sherlock-audit/2023-03-teller-judging/README.md

     Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**IAm0x52**

+Fix looks good.
+Collateral can now only be withdrawn by the appropriate party.
+Borrower if paid in full or lender/owner of loan NFT if defaulted.

 # Issue M-2: The calculation time methods of `calculateNextDueDate` and `_canLiquidateLoan` are inconsistent

 Source: https://github.com/sherlock-audit/2023-03-teller-judging/issues/78